- Can ABCpdf convert my Microsoft Office documents to PDF?

 First work through some simple sanity checks and common causes of this type of issue.

-- Do ensure you can browse to the appropriate location using IE while logged on as Administrator (on the system where ABCpdf runs).
-Make sure IE doesn't throw up any blocks or warnings.
+- Do ensure you can browse to the appropriate location using Google Chrome or the ABCpdf Chrome Engine while logged on as Administrator (on the system where ABCpdf runs).
+Make sure Chrome does not throw up any blocks or warnings.
 ABCpdf requires a clear route through to the page.
 If you are using the Gecko engine then install Firefox on this machine and try viewing your URL using that too.

-- If you're rendering a URL on your localhost then ensure that the IIS user has read access to this location.
+- If you are rendering a URL on your localhost then ensure that the IIS user has read access to this location.

 - Make sure that under ASP.NET you have set the "Load User Profile" option to "true" in your application pool's configuration.
 If you do not then you may get access errors related to C:\Windows\System32\config\systemprofile\AppData and subdirectories.